Oware, Matthew K., Ph.D.

 Sociology and Anthropology, Asbury Hall, Room 306

 Sociology and Anthropology

-I am Full Professor of Sociology at DePauw University.
-I received my Ph.D. in 2002 from Indiana University in Bloomington.
-I served two terms as chair of the Sociology and Anthropology department from 2010 to 2016.
-In 2008, I was the recipient of the George and Virginia Crane Distinguished Teaching Award given to faculty members who exemplify excellence in teaching.
-In 2016, I received the Edwin L. Minar Jr. Scholarship Award, which recognizes exceptional scholarly achievement by a faculty member.
-At DePauw, I teach a variety of courses including Contemporary Society, Methods of Social Research, Senior Seminar, Sociology of Popular Culture, Sociology of Hip Hop, Race and Ethnic Relations in the United States, and Masculinities, among others.
+Matthew Oware is the Lester Martin Jones Professor of Sociology.
+He received his Ph.D. from Indiana University in Bloomington.
+He served two terms as chair of the Sociology and Anthropology department.
+He is the recipient of the George and Virginia Crane Distinguished Teaching Award and the Edwin L. Minar Jr. Scholarship Award.
+At DePauw, he teaches a variety of courses including Contemporary Society, Methods of Social Research, Senior Seminar, Sociology of Popular Culture, Sociology of Hip Hop, Race and Ethnic Relations in the United States, and Masculinities, among others.

-My primary research focuses on the constructions of racialized and gendered identities in popular culture, Black masculinity in African-American expressive culture, and the Black family in American society.
-Specifically, I have analyzed how popular male rap artists address notions of fatherhood and masculinity in their music.
-I have also examined, via content analysis of rap songs, how underground white rap artists engage in racial evasion while simultaneously perpetuating aspects of hegemonic masculinity.
-Overall, my work tends to center on the intersections of race, class, and gender in popular culture, incorporating theoretical frames such as Black Feminism, Bourdieu’s notion of restricted and large-scale capital, hegemonic masculinity, and colorblind racism.
+His primary research focuses on the constructions of racialized and gendered identities in popular culture, Black masculinity in African-American expressive culture, and the Black family in American society.
+Specifically, he analyzes how popular male rap artists address notions of fatherhood and masculinity in their music.
+He also examines, via content analysis of rap songs, how underground white rap artists engage in racial evasion while simultaneously perpetuating aspects of hegemonic masculinity.
+Overall, his work tends to center on the intersections of race, class, and gender in popular culture, incorporating theoretical frames such as Black Feminism, Bourdieu’s notion of restricted and large-scale capital, hegemonic masculinity, and colorblind racism.